htc-ccis1505/main/lecture_notes/generalization.md

 ---
 layout: notes
 ---
-# Abstraction & Generalization
+# Generalization
 Last week we talked about the idea of computational thinking and listed several key principles we'd be discussing in this course:

+- abstraction
 - generalization
-- abstraction
 - decomposition
 - creativity
 - data and information
 - algorithms

 We talked a bit about abstraction last week.
 Let's see what you remember...
-(Please start with your name as you answer lecture/discussion questions.)

 ## Generalization
 This week we are going to discuss generalization which overlaps a bit with the idea of abstraction.
-As you make something more abstract and remove details, often you are also generalizing as you do this.
+As you make something more abstract and remove details, you are often  generalizing as you do this.
 But abstraction is really more about the hiding of the details or establishing that *line* at which you don't need to know what the details below that line are.
 Generalization is more concerned with finding common ground between various things or situations, allowing us to make a general form - a sort of template - for them.

 <blockquote>
 1. a.
 To reduce to a general form, class, or law.<br>&nbsp;&nbsp;&nbsp;